rcastellotti/idp/README.md

 + run `iperf3` to create some constant background noise to a target J. will setup
     + server: `iperf -s -u`
     + client: `iperf -c 138.246.253.20 -p 5001 -u -b 5k`
-+ running for some time: `sudo python3 traceroutes_stress.py` (saving results in `~/idp-castellotti/data/traceroutes-iperf-5bks`) (typo)

-+ ping two hosts in the same geographic area but in different ASes (in particular one AS peering directly with SpaceX and one not peering directly) => meh

 ## additional stuff